01-edu/public/subjects/stock-exchange-sim/README.md

 student$
 ```

-Running the checker program with error:
+Running the checker program with error, you can see the correct file [here](https://public.01-edu.org/subjects/stock-exchange-sim/examples/simple/simple.log)

 ```console
 student$ cat examples/simple.log